Nate-Cheney/Ollama-RAG/README.md

 # About
 Ollama-RAG allows for retrieval-augmented generation using llama3.1 and user provided documents (currently in the form of URLs, .MDs and .TXTs).

-Ollama-RAG is a personal project and I can't guaruntee that this will work perfectly, but feel free to reach out with any questions, comments, or concerns.
+Ollama-RAG is a personal project and I can't guarantee that this will work perfectly, but feel free to reach out with any questions, comments, or concerns.

 # Setup
 - Install Ollama and a Llama3.1 model